roddyaj/electron-find/README.md

 English | [简体中文](./README.zh-CN.md)

 ## Introduction
-Find all matches for the text in electron app
+Find all matches for the text in electron app.
+This fork includes support for more recent electron versions, and other enhancements.

 ## Features
 - depend on the API of electron's findInPage